patroni/patroni/docs/dynamic_configuration.rst

 - maximum_lag_on_failover: 1048576
 - postgresql.use_slots: true

-Upon changing those options, Patroni should read the relevant section of the configuration stored in DCS and change their run-time values.
+Upon changing these options, Patroni will read the relevant section of the configuration stored in DCS and change its run-time values.

-Patroni nodes are dumping the state of the DCS options to disk upon every change of the configuration into file ``patroni.dynamic.json`` located in the postgres data directory.
-Only master is allowed to restore those options from the on-disk dump if those are completely absent from the DCS or invalid.
+Patroni nodes are dumping the state of the DCS options to disk upon for every change of the configuration into the file ``patroni.dynamic.json`` located in the postgres data directory.
+Only the master is allowed to restore these options from the on-disk dump if these are completely absent from the DCS or if they are invalid.

 REST API
 ========

-We are providing REST API endpoint for working with dynamic configuration.
+We provide a REST API endpoint for working with dynamic configuration.

 GET /config
 -----------